 - ¼ tsp Garlic Powder

 - 8-10 Gluten-free tortillas corn or gluten-free flour tortillas

 - 12 oz Monterey Jack or Colby Jack cheese shredded

 Place the olive oil and chopped onion in a saucepan.
 Saute on medium/high heat until onion is soft and translucent, about 4-5 minutes.

 While the onion is cooking, place the cream cheese in the base of a stand mixer and beat with a paddle until smooth.
 Add the green chilies and beans and mix in until beans are slightly smashed.

 Add 2/3 of the onion to the cream cheese mixture.
 Set saucepan with remaining onion aside.

 Mix the onion and the shredded chicken into the cream cheese mixture.

 Place the saucepan with reserved onion back on medium/high heat.
-Add the enchilada sauce, sour cream, and salt to the saucepan and bring to a boil, whisking together until smooth.
+Add the enchilada sauce, garlic powder, sour cream, and salt to the saucepan and bring to a boil, whisking together until smooth.
 Remove from heat.

 Preheat oven to 350 degrees.